-Iranian drone hits Kuwait’s main airport after US strikes Qeshm Island
+Iranian drone attack kills one in Kuwait after US strikes Qeshm Island

 On Tuesday, the US military’s Central Command (CENTCOM) said it “successfully defeated” a series of Iranian missile and drone attacks in the Gulf.

-It denied claims by Iran’s Islamic Revolutionary Guard Corps (IRGC) that it struck the headquarters of the US Navy’s Fifth Fleet in Bahrain and an airbase in the region.

-“Iran launched several ballistic missiles towards regional neighbours; however, all failed to hit their intended targets,” CENTCOM said in a statement on Tuesday, before Kuwait reported the attack on Wednesday.
+“Iran launched several ballistic missiles towards regional neighbours; however, all failed to hit their intended targets,” CENTCOM said in a statement.

-“Two Iranian missiles fired at Kuwait fell short or broke apart en route, and three missiles launched at Bahrain were immediately intercepted by US and Bahrain air defence forces.”

-Later, CENTCOM said an “additional wave of Iranian drones attempting to attack US forces in Kuwait failed to impact intended targets”, with several drones shot down.
+It said that attacks conducted against Kuwait and Bahrain by Tehran either fell short before reaching their targets or were successfully intercepted.

+The statement was made before Kuwait reported the attack on the airport on Wednesday morning.

 The US military also shot down three attack drones that had been launched by Iran “towards civilian mariners that were rightfully transiting regional waters”, CENTCOM said.